etzm/iscc-sum/docs/specifications/treewalk.md

 - **Respects storage capabilities**: Systems that prevent duplicates naturally have none to yield
 - **Enables verification**: Consumers can detect and handle duplicates as needed

-### 4.2 Base Treewalk Algorithm
+### 4.2 TREEWALK-BASE Algorithm

 The base algorithm **MUST** yield entries in depth-first order following these rules:

 1. **Process each container**: For each directory/container in the traversal:

     - **Ignore files first** - Yield files matching pattern `.*ignore` (e.g., .gitignore, .npmignore) in sorted order
     - **Regular files second** - Yield all other files in sorted order
     - **Recurse into sub-containers** - Process subdirectories in sorted order

 2. **Directory representation**: Containers (directories) themselves **MUST NOT** appear in the output.
 Only files within containers are yielded.
 The algorithm traverses into directories but does not yield them as entries.

 !!! note